mildmojo/HTMLE/README.md

 ## Build and upload to all platforms
 **Congratulations!
 If you've made it this far, you should be able to run the 'build and upload all' script, which does EVERYTHING at once!**
-On PC: right-click "build and upload all.bat" and select "Run as administrator" On Mac: double click "build and upload all.command"
-In Terminal: Type "grunt runall" and hit enter
+On PC: right-click "build and upload all.bat" and select "Run as administrator" On Mac/Linux: double click "build and upload all.command" In Terminal: Type "npx grunt runall" and hit enter

 ---